Average reading time = 11 minutes

 So let’s go back to Greg… Greg is the one who admitted that in his last job he used to think of what excuse he was going to come up with for being late as he stayed in bed hitting the snooze button.
 He did this because he hated his job and had nothing to look forward to that day.
 This simple yet effective trick would have massively helped Greg see that even on the worst days there would be something to motivate him and to look forward to.

-For me, one of the pains of getting up, especially in winter, is waking up to the pitch black.
-I seriously hate it!
 If you are like me why not invest in a plug-in timer for about a fiver, and plug your sidelight into it?
 If you set it to turn on 10-30 minutes before your alarm goes off, you can say goodbye to waking up in the dark!

 Even better, go for a salt lamp – it gives off a soft glow that is less harsh to the eyes, but also has some great benefits.
 Thanks to the chunks of salt producing negative ions, these include, improving your breathing, purifying the air, raise energy levels, and improve sleep and relaxation.